AddonLab-Official/fivem-installer/README.md

 ## Troubleshooting

-- **"Another install process is running"** – a background system update is holding the package manager.
+- **"Another install process is running"** – a background update is currently holding the package manager.
 The script waits and continues automatically.
-- **FiveM version not detected** – if automatic detection fails, the script lets you paste a build URL manually.
-Find builds at the official FiveM artifacts page.
+- **FiveM version not detected** – if automatic detection fails, you can paste a build URL manually.
+Find the builds on the official FiveM artifacts page.
 - **Need help?** Open an issue or join our community.

 ---

+## License

+Released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Made with care by **AddonLab**.